Facebook makes paid time off for baby leave a global benefit

+(This story corrects paragraph 3 to add terms for some non-U.S. employees)

-SAN FRANCISCO, Nov 27 (Reuters) - Less than a week after Facebook Chief Executive Mark Zuckerberg said he would take two months of paternity leave, the social media company announced it is extending its parental leave policy to full-time employees outside the United States.
+SAN FRANCISCO (Reuters) - Less than a week after Facebook Chief Executive Mark Zuckerberg said he would take two months of paternity leave, the social media company announced it is extending its parental leave policy to full-time employees outside the United States.

 The policy, which provides four months of paid time off, will be provided to all new parents regardless of gender or location, starting Jan.
 1. Employees may take leave at any point up to a year after the birth of their child, Lori Matloff Goler, the company’s head of human resources, said in a Facebook post late Wednesday.